-Tibet is a long time travel ambition, ever since I had read The Third Eye, by Tuesday Lobsang Rampa as a twelve year old (Rampa was later revealed to be a plumber from Devon called Cyril Hoskins) and I was desperate to see the Potala Palace and the home of the Tibetan Buddhists.
-Tibet has been booked previously yand cancelled due to landslides on the route (I should have taken more note).
+Tibet is a long time travel ambition, ever since I had read The Third Eye, by Tibetan monk, Tuesday Lobsang Rampa, as a twelve year old.
+(Rampa was later revealed to be a plumber from Devon called Cyril Hoskins.)
+I was desperate to see the Potala Palace and the home of the Tibetan Buddhists.
+Tibet has been booked previously and cancelled, due to landslides on the route (I should have taken more note).
 The border has been closed several times over recent years, by China.

 This is my first taste of an ‘adventure tour’.
 It takes adventurous exploration to the limit of the definition.
 (In hindsight I’m surprised I ever signed up for ‘off the beaten track’ travel again.)

 We start in Kathmandu.
 The word is hardly less evocative than Tibet.
 The Road to Kathmandu, the ultimate hippy destination.
 The capital of Nepal sprawls across the bowl shaped Kathmandu Valley, at a slightly breathy altitude of 1,400 metres.
 This is one of the oldest continuously inhabited places in the world, founded in the second century.
 It's the gateway to the fabulous Himalayas, peeping over the rooftops.